Argentina presidential front-runner Fernandez pledges 'no default' if elected

 He put a brave face on the recession- and inflation-racked economy.
 “We have not solved all the problems, but we are much closer now to fiscal equilibrium,” Macri said.
 The IMF deal calls on Argentina to erase its primary fiscal deficit this year.

-Argentina’s peso was little changed on Thursday after opening at 55.05 per dollar, traders said.
+Argentina’s peso closed 0.19% weaker at 55.135 per dollar, without any help from the central bank, which had sold dollar reserves in the foreign exchange market for six straight days through Tuesday as part of its effort to stabilize the currency.

 The currency fell by nearly 18% last week amid fears of a return to the interventionist economic policies of former President Cristina Fernandez de Kirchner, Fernandez’s vice presidential candidate.

 Fernandez, who has said he will not be answerable to Kirchner, also said he was not opposed to an historic trade pact agreed between the Mercosur bloc and the European Union in June, but there were a “series of points” that needed analysis.